jonathanmorgan/reddit_collect/README.md

                     ALTER DATABASE <database_name> CHARACTER SET = utf8mb4 COLLATE = utf8mb4_unicode_ci;

         - create user to interact with mysql database.
 Set permissions so user has all permissions to your database.
-        - In settings.py, in the DATABASES structure:
+        - In settings.py, in the DATABASES structure, in the "defaults" entry:
             - set the ENGINE to "django.db.backends.mysql"
             - set the database NAME, USER, and PASSWORD.
             - If the database is not on localhost, enter a HOST.